WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 [coinfaucet.eu/en/btc-testnet](https://coinfaucet.eu/en/btc-testnet/)

 There have been three generations of testnet.
-Testnet2 was just the first testnet reset with a different genesis block, because people were starting to trade testnet coins for real money.
+The first Testnet was reset to Testnet2 with a different genesis block, because people were starting to trade testnet coins for real money.
-Testnet3 is the current test network.
+Testnet3 is the current testing network.
-It was introduced with the 0.7 release, introduced a third genesis block, a new rule to avoid the "difficulty was too high, is now too low, and transactions take too long to verify" problem, and contains blocks with edge-case transactions designed to test implementation compatibility.
+It was introduced with the Bitcoin Core v0.7 release, introduced a third genesis block, a new rule to avoid the "difficulty was too high, is now too low, and transactions take too long to verify" problem, and contains blocks with edge-case transactions designed to test implementation compatibility.
 :::

 :::details